M-Sviridov/google-homepage/README.md

-Reproducing the google homepage with HTML and CSS only for The Odin Project.
+Reproducing the Google homepage with HTML and CSS only for The Odin Project.

 You can see the project live at this URL: https://m-sviridov.github.io/google-homepage/